 Tomas Vera (’84) is a software engineer working in the Sacramento area.
 He served as an officer in the U.S. Navy after graduation from SSU.

-Eric Weiss (’91) is Director of Technical Services for Uplogix, a management company in Texas.
+Eric Weiss (’91) is vice president of customer success at Uplogix, a software company in Texas.
 He earned his Ph.D. in physics at the University of Washington in 1998 with research in experimental particle physics at the Stanford Linear Accelerator Center.

-Brenton White (’84) is the principal of Brenton White Company in Loveland, CO.
+Brenton White (’84) is a quality engineer at Volt Engineering Services in Colorado.
+He is also the principal of Brenton White Company.
 He was formerly a product manager in measurement and automation software technology for Agilent Technologies in Loveland.

 Mark Wiedeman (’09) is a remote solar designer for Sungevity Solar Home Specialists in Oakland, CA. He uses satellite imagery to remotely determine the solar potential of rooftops and uses point recognition software to design and place digital solar arrays.